i2mint/meshed/README.md

 # meshed

+Object composition.
-Link functions up into callable objects (e.g. pipelines, DAGs, etc.)
+In particular: Link functions up into callable objects (e.g. pipelines, DAGs, etc.)

 To install: `pip install meshed`

 [Documentation](https://i2mint.github.io/meshed/)

+Note: The initial focuus of `meshed` was on DAGs, a versatile and probably most known kind of composition of functions, but `meshed` aims at capturing much more than that.

 # Quick Start